The Bremen Town Musicians (1969 film): Plot

-The next day, the King and his military escort are marching to a classified location when their road is blocked by Troubadour and his companions, who are disguised similarly to the crooks; they sing a song about being bandits.
+The next day, the King and his military escort are marching to a classified location when their road is blocked by Troubadour and his companions disguised as thugs; they sing a song about being bandits.
 The group chases off the cowardly soldiers and capture the King, tying him to a post and running into his hut.
 The King trembles with fear, having a vision of knives slicing against each other.
 Unable to escape, the King sinks down in despair.

 Troubadour then comes out of the hut as his regular self and plays a song on his guitar about how he would do anything for the King, especially if he could marry the King's daughter.
 The King notices the Troubadour and desperately gestures to be saved.
 Troubadour immediately runs into the hut and the house trembles as he appears to beat up the bandits within (in reality, he and his band are simply doing cartwheels and jumping jacks while throwing laundry out windows).
 At last the King is untied by the Troubadour's band, and thereby winning the King's favor.

 With the King rescued, the musicians lead a procession back to the palace.
 The guards attempt to reconcile with the King to no avail.
 The King formally introduces Troubadour to the Princess, implying they are to be wed.
 That night, the King throws a ball, where Troubadour and the Princess dance in modern ways that energize the other guests.
 Meanwhile, the animals are not allowed in the palace; they are forced to spend the night outside, unsuccessfully attempting to peer in through windows.

 In the morning, the Rooster calls for Troubadour multiple times, sounding dejected towards the end.
 Hearing no answer, the animals pack up their things and leave the palace, beginning a solemn rendition of the song they sang in the opening.
 To their surprise, one of the verses is sung by outside voices: Troubadour and the Princess.
 Now reunited, Troubadour, the princess, and the animals set off into the unknown.